 I found the best deals at Dollar Tree and again – purchase online, ship them to your local store and they will have everything waiting for you to pick up FREE.
 This saves time hunting for what you need!

 Individual small cube boxes are great are here are some from Scottie.

 Small personal packs of 10 tissues each are perfect for hygiene kits, homeless blessing bags or military donations.
-Here is an 8 pack and here is a 6 pack but has My Little Pony and Paw Patrol designs!
+Here is an 8 pack.

 Here are some charities that would love donations of tissues and handkerchiefs:

 Check with your local food banks, shelters, elementary schools, Church nurseries, and pre-schools.
 Tissues run out rather quickly in schools and teachers are stretched to provide so many other supplies.
 Deployed troops could use them as well.
 Consider slipping a handkerchief into a card for a senior in a nursing home.

 - Carolina Wildlife Center (yes! even wildlife rescues need tissues!)